cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Neurons [~](QmV1JLxPMeWuZFYWYx9GGRQLJTRMuBCxxU6s1jEuShsFn4)

+A neuron can be

-A neuron is a token holder who can provide valuable knowledge to the knowledge graph.
+- a private key holder who can provide valuable knowledge to the knowledge graph.
+- a contract (autonomus program)

 ### Cyberrank [~]()

 Cyberrank is a default rank calculated on each particle.
 It's calculated as a weighted Pagerank, where every cyberlink has the weight of ampere-per-cyberlink.
 Ampere-per-cyberlink is calculated for each neuron by dividing his ampere balance by count of his cyberlinks.

-Cyberrank calculated using GPU of the node.
+Cyberrank is calculated by using GPU of the node.
 Cyberrank is deterministic, so it is used in Bostrom's blockchain consensus.

 ## Bostrom tokens [~](QmbiZAm2QV5AXg6kW74hsavU4QtVc98AyPzu9VP7Fd6YQR)